Royal Life Guards Music Band (Denmark)

 The Royal Life Guards Music Band (Den Kongelige Livgarde Musikkorps, DKLM) is the foremost military band in the Danish Defence and the official regimental band of the Danish Royal Life Guards.
-The DKLM is based in Copenhagen and primarily participates in parades and ceremonies for the Danish monarch (currently Queen Margrethe II) and the Danish royal family.
+The DKLM is based in Copenhagen and primarily participates in parades and ceremonies for the Danish monarch (currently King Frederik X) and the Danish royal family.
 It also supports the government and the military, specifically increasing the esprit de corps in army units as well as in the public.